jordifierro/rails-api-base/README.md

 and will consume data from this one.
 A sample version of both will be online as soon as they are finished...

-I'm not a rails experienced developer so all suggestions and contributions are more than welcome!

 ## Quick start

 * Install ruby version 2.3.0 and set it with your ruby environment manager